 Sustainable Alternative Energy Sources and the Future - June 2012

-Drs.
-Greg Mowry and John Wentz will travel to France and Italy in June 2012 students to study alternative energy in the areas of biofuels, wind, nuclear, hydrogen, and solar power generation.
+Dr. Greg Mowry and Dr. John Wentz traveled to France and Italy in June 2012 with students to study alternative energy in the areas of biofuels, wind, nuclear, hydrogen, and solar power generation.
 See Flyer for sign up dates and more details.

 Mathematics and Mechanics of Byzantine, Greek, Roman and Islamic Architectures J-Term 2012

-Dr. Mike Hennessey of Engineering and Dr. Cheri Shakiban of Mathematics lead a group of students to Greece, Turkey and Italy during January 2012.
-See one students Blog.
+Dr. Mike Hennessey of Engineering and Dr. Cheri Shakiban of Mathematics led a group of students to Greece, Turkey and Italy during January 2012.

 Mathematics and Architectures of Incas in Peru - J-Term 2010

-Dr. Mike Hennessey of Engineering and Dr. Cheri Shakiban of Mathematics will lead a group of interested students to Machu Picchu and other significant Inca locations in Peru in
+Dr. Mike Hennessey of Engineering and Dr. Cheri Shakiban of Mathematics led a group of interested students to Machu Picchu and other significant Inca locations in Peru in January, 2010.
+Peru_2010-jterm.